jsxzliran/TransactionCost/README.md

 # TransactionCost
 This project aims at finding a way to mitigate particular trading strategy considering transaction cost.
-To see how it works, we suggest using anaconda/miniconda with some python IDE like Pycharm or Jupyter notebook or MS Vscode which is my choice.
+To see how it works, we suggest using anaconda/miniconda with some python IDE like Pycharm or Jupyter notebook or MS Vscode.
+High performance graph card is required for training.

 ## Installation